Mortal Kombat II: SalesMortal Kombat II proved to be an enormous commercial success and even a cultural phenomenon. WMS Industries, then owner of Midway, reported that its 1993 sales in the quarter ending December 31 rose from $86 million to $101 million, and said much of its revenue gain was related to the sale of the arcade version of MKII. The game went on to become America's highest-grossing arcade game of 1994, according to the Amusement & Music Operators Association (AMOA). By 1996, the number of arcade machines sold approached 25,000 units; at that time, arcade games that sold 5,000 units were considered strong titles (Midway printed special T-shirts to celebrate 300 machines being manufactured in one day), and an arcade cabinet cost $3,000–4,000. The arcade version went on to sell 27,000 units, and grossed . MKII was considered an arcade game of the year, taking over from the original Mortal Kombat.

-By 2002, estimated gross sales of Mortal Kombat II home video games exceeded $400 million.
-Re-released in 2007, the PSN version has continued to occupy the service's top ten monthly sales chart nearly three years later in February 2010.
+By 2002, estimated gross sales of the home versions of Mortal Kombat II exceeded $400 million.
+The PSN version, released in 2007, continued to occupy the service's top ten monthly sales chart nearly three years later in February 2010.

 Reviews

-The initial critical reception of Mortal Kombat II was overwhelmingly positive, with Sega Visions describing the way in which the sequel was directed as "sheer brilliance", and Nintendo Power calling it "the hottest fighter ever".
-Tony Brusgul of The Daily Gazette opined the "incredible" hype surrounding the game was "well deserved", describing it as "a perfect blend of great graphics, action and violence".
-In his review of the arcade release, Rik Skews of Computer + Video Games (C+VG) wrote: "the only true rival to Street [F]ighter II" returned "in a sequel that bites off the head of the original."
+Initial critical reception towards Mortal Kombat II was overwhelmingly positive, with Sega Visions describing the way in which the sequel was directed as "sheer brilliance", and Nintendo Power calling it "the hottest fighter ever".
+Tony Brusgul of The Daily Gazette opined that the "incredible" hype surrounding the game was "well deserved", describing it as "a perfect blend of great graphics, action and violence".
+In his review of the arcade release, Rik Skews of Computer + Video Games (C+VG) said that "the only true rival to Street [F]ighter II" returned "in a sequel that bites off the head of the original."

 Regarding the Genesis version, Mark Patterson of C+VG wrote that "Probe has done an incredible job with this conversion.
 Everything is here, and I mean everything."
-Sushi-X of Electronic Gaming Monthly (EGM) called the Genesis version "a great translation considering its limitations", commenting that its graphics and sounds are not as good as those of the SNES version.
+Sushi-X of Electronic Gaming Monthly (EGM) called the Genesis version "a great translation considering its limitations," saying that its graphics and sounds are not as good as those of the SNES version.
 A reviewer for The Detroit News was "very disappointed" with the Genesis port and recommended the SNES version instead.

 The four reviewers of EGM hailed the SNES version as a "near-perfect" translation of the arcade game.
-A reviewer for The Baltimore Sun called the SNES version "the best game I've ever played - a true translation", and Patterson noted it was the bloodiest game Nintendo has yet allowed to be released.
+A reviewer for The Baltimore Sun called the SNES version "the best game I've ever played - a true translation," and Patterson noted it was the bloodiest game Nintendo has yet allowed to be released.
 C+VG declared it "the most perfect coin-op conversion ever".
-Next Generation stated about SNES version that "with full creative license, Acclaim has produced possibly the best arcade conversion ever."
+Next Generation said of the SNES version that "with full creative license, Acclaim has produced possibly the best arcade conversion ever."

-Regarding the portable console ports, Patterson stated that "no Game Boy owner should go without this" and called the Game Gear version "still the best handheld beat-'em up" on the market though lacking much canonical content.
+Regarding the game's handheld ports, Patterson stated of the Game Boy version that "no Game Boy owner should go without this," and called the Game Gear version "still the best handheld beat-'em up" on the market, despite said version lacking much canonical content.
 EGM reviewers concurred that the Game Gear version "has eye-popping graphics, and great control - so much so that you won't believe this is a portable", but were less enthusiastic about the Game Boy version.
 Though they commented that it is better than most fighting games for the system, two of their four reviewers said that it was not worth getting with the game available on much more powerful platforms.